-- Send emails on best days and times for your potential customer
+- Send sales emails on best days and times for your potential client.

-- Make emails as much personalized as it is possible
+- Make emails as personalized as it’s possible.

-Alex Berman, a founder of the Experiment27 company that has generated over $10 million in B2B sales, shared four emails follow up strategy that he applies at his work and that helps people to engage clients and close deals.
-Let’s dive into the strategy that Alex Berman uploaded on YouTube.
+Alex Berman, a founder of the Experiment27 company that has generated over $10 million in B2B sales, shared a four-emails follow up strategy that he applies at his work and that helps people to engage clients and close deals.
+Let’s dive into it step by step.

 Step1: Cold email

-There is not much information or research about cold emailing, and the task gets even more complicated because of two factors.
-Number one is that you do not have any relationships with the people that are going to receive emails, and number two is that you lack is that you have a lack of non-verbal communication.
+There isn’t much information or research about cold emailing, and the task gets even more complicated because of two factors.
+Number one is that you don’t have any relationships with the people that are going to receive emails, and number two is that you have a lack of non-verbal communication.

 But here are some tips on how to write a cold email:

-- Leave your contacts like a website, social media profiles, a phone number, don’t forget to mention your job title
+- Leave your contacts like your website, social media profiles, phone number, and don’t forget to mention your job title.

-- Make sure you customized content for the recipient
+- Make sure you customize content for each prospect.

 - Create a conversation starter, not a request to take quick action.